 In addition, contacting the social services of any major medical center can frequently provide housing leads and discounts at local hotels.

-- Facebook – “Fibrolamellars of the World Unite!”
-This is a closed group so only those touched by the disease can be part of it.
+- “Fibrolamellars of the World Unite!”
+Facebook group” – FWU is a closed Facebook group, so only those touched by the disease can be part of it.
 We encourage all newly diagnosed patients and their families to join.
-Just go to facebook, type in the group name and request to be included.
+Just go to Facebook, type in the group name and request to be included.
 An administrator for the group will get back to you quickly.

-- Fibroregistry.org – The registry is dedicated to helping patients advance research into fibrolamellar by sharing their medical information with researchers.
+- Fibroregistry.org – The Fibrolamellar Registry is dedicated to helping patients advance research into fibrolamellar by sharing their medical information with researchers.
 Its patient registry gathers survey information, medical histories, and test results for patients with FLC, and stores them in a highly secure database.